 module av

-Too view currently available cuda modules:
+Too view currently available python modules:

-module av cuda
+module av python

 To search for available gcc modules: